Measuring Geopolitical Alignment and Economic Growth: Additional Empirical Results

 \paragraph{First-Stage Dynamics}

-Panel (a) of Figure~\ref{fig:first_stage_iv} demonstrates the strength and persistence of our first-stage relationship.
-The instrument generates a strong negative response: a one-unit increase in non-economic mild conflicts reduces overall geopolitical relations by 0.32 units on impact.
-This effect peaks at horizon 1 (reaching -0.33) before gradually decaying.
-The persistence of the first-stage relationship—remaining statistically significant for approximately 8 years—reflects how initial diplomatic tensions cascade through bilateral relationships.
-The effect eventually dissipates, returning to zero by horizon 13, consistent with the transitory nature of many diplomatic disputes.
+Panel (a) of Figure~\ref{fig:first_stage_iv} demonstrates the strength and persistence of the first-stage relationship.
+The instrument raises overall geopolitical alignment by approximately 0.69 units on impact, with the effect decaying gradually over 15 years, consistent with how verbal diplomatic conflicts propagate through bilateral relationships.

 \paragraph{LP-IV Robustness Across Fixed Effects}